briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     existed prior to September 30, 2011, and if the conduct that was the basis of the violation no longer would be a violation of subsection (b) of this section on or after September 30, 2011, the person may file an application under Ohio R.C.
-2953.37 requesting the expungement of the record of conviction.
+[2953.37][ORC Section 2953.37] requesting the expungement of the record of conviction.
 If a person is convicted of, was convicted of, pleads guilty to, or has pleaded guilty to a violation of subsection (a) of this section as the subsection existed prior to September 30, 2011, and if the conduct that was the basis of the violation no longer would be a violation of subsection (a) of this section on or after September 30, 2011, due to the application of subsection (b)(4) of this section as it exists on and after September 30, 2011, the person may file an application under Ohio R.C.
-2953.37 requesting the expungement of the record of conviction.
+[2953.37][ORC Section 2953.37] requesting the expungement of the record of conviction.

 6. _(f)_ Whoever violates this section is guilty of improperly handling firearms in a motor vehicle.
 Violation of subsection (a) of this section is a misdemeanor